strevizo/wa-react-2021-q4-capstone-project/README.md

 - Unit Test to validate that the Ecommerce Store logo/name appears correctly in the Header.
 (10 points)

-### Definition of Completed

-We will consider this deliverable as completed when all the following bullets are checked:

-- You have submitted your PR to your GitHub repository
+### Submitting your Deliverable

+- Once you’ve covered all the <a href="#requirements">requirements specified above</a> and completed all the bullets on the <a href="#evaluation-criteria">Evaluation Criteria</a> section, push your changes to your branch and open a **PR** that can be merged into your **main** branch of your own GitHub repository.
-- Your app is deployed and running in a hosting service such as Netlify, Firebase, Heroku, GitHub Pages, etc.
+- Deploy your app into a hosting service such as Netlify, Firebase, Heroku, GitHub Pages, etc.
-- You have sent your PR and deployment links through this assignment in Google Classroom
-- You’ve covered all the requirements specified above
-- You have submitted your deliverable before **October 18th at 8:00 AM (CST)**
+- Fill <a href="https://docs.google.com/forms/d/e/1FAIpQLSc3So94j4yoKcyPU1rDQvXweCdn59eoaGeD6tByPRgX_Osmnw/viewform">this Google Form</a> to submit your project before **October 18th at 8:00 AM (CST)**